-The Timbavati Nature Reserve (TPNR) comprises 53,392 hectares of private game reserve land adjoining the Kruger National Park (KNP).
-Since 1962, the Timbavati Reserve has been dedicated to conservation by maintaining the biodiversity of species.
-Currently, there are over 40 mammal species in the Timbavati private game reserve, including the Big Five of Lion, Leopard, Rhino, Buffalo and Elephant as well as 360 species of bird life.
-The Timbavati Reserve is located in the Limpopo province of South Africa.
+The Timbavati Private Nature Reserve (TPNR) comprises 53,392 hectares of private land adjoining the Kruger National Park (KNP).
+Since 1962, the Timbavati Reserve Association, a non profit organisation, has been dedicated to conservation Timbavati Reserve Location by maintaining the biodiversity of species which would have continued to exist had man never encountered the land.
+Currently, there are over 40 mammal species in the Timbavati including the Big Five of Lion, Leopard, Rhino, Buffalo and Elephant as well as 360 species of bird life.

-Large tracts of land in the northern portion of the Lowveld were never permanently settled by man, and the lands now comprising the Timbavati Reserve were barely touched, and are still only lightly inhabited.
-This part of South Africa’s bushveld private game reserve, may therefore be regarded as truly unspoiled and deserves recognition as truly wild land, as opposed to the “restored” and “restocked” lands commonly found elsewhere.
+Man's incursions into this part of the Lowveld have always been temporary and brief, from Early Stone Age down to the early 20th century.
+In point of fact, large tracts of land in the northern portion of the Lowveld were never permanently settled by man, and the lands now comprising the Timbavati were barely touched, and are still only lightly inhabited.
+This part of South Africa's bushveld region may therefore be regarded as truly unspoiled and deserves recognition as truly wild land, as opposed to the "restored" and "restocked" lands commonly found elsewhere.